openethereum/parity-ethereum/.github/CONTRIBUTING.md

 ### Labels & Milestones

-We use [labels](https://github.com/paritytech/parity-ethereum/labels) to manage PRs and issues and communicate state of a PR.
+We use [labels](https://github.com/paritytech/parity-ethereum/labels) to manage PRs and issues and communicate the state of a PR.
 Please familiarize yourself with them.
 Furthermore we are organizing issues in [milestones](https://github.com/paritytech/parity-ethereum/milestones).
-Best way to get started is to a pick a ticket from the current milestone tagged [`easy`](https://github.com/paritytech/parity-ethereum/labels/Q2-easy%20%F0%9F%92%83) and get going or [`mentor`](https://github.com/paritytech/parity-ethereum/labels/Q1-mentor%20%F0%9F%95%BA) and get in contact with the mentor offering their support on that larger task.
+Best way to get started is to a pick a ticket from the current milestone tagged [`easy`](https://github.com/paritytech/parity-ethereum/labels/Q2-easy%20%F0%9F%92%83) and get going, or [`mentor`](https://github.com/paritytech/parity-ethereum/labels/Q1-mentor%20%F0%9F%95%BA) and get in contact with the mentor offering their support on that larger task.

 ### Rules